The Reverend Megan Herles-Mooar

 I hail originally from Scotland but grew up in the South of England in Wiltshire.
 I worked for a manufacturing company in UK in various roles before emigrating to New Zealand in 2009 with my husband, two children and Welsh Springer Spaniel.
 We quickly settled in the Waimakariri district, where I worked until recently as an administrator.

-I'm really looking forward to meeting you and being part of this community.
 I have worked with children all my life in many different settings, including gaining a teaching degree (although I never taught).
 My favourite part of working with children is encouraging them in their walks with Jesus.
-I have been a foster carer for eight years and currently have a 16 year old foster daughter - and two dogs.
+I have been a foster carer for eight years and currently have 16 and 12 year old foster daughters - and two dogs.
 I also work for the Anglican Diocese supporting others in their children's ministries.
 I love trying new and creative ideas and connecting with others.

 Lesley Allan: Mission Motivator